ebrumley-dbs/angular-pres/README.md

   * Verify that you are running at least node v4.x.x and npm 3.x.x by running node -v and npm -v in a terminal/console window.
 Older versions produce errors.

-  * IntelliJ or WebStorm are preferred but not required.
+  * IntelliJ or WebStorm are preferred.